2 - TIME NATIONAL CHAMPIONS

 From Rays Obituary...Ray Williment had been actively involved in Vernon Minor Hockey culminating in his ownership of the Vernon Lakers Junior 'A' Team in the 1981-82 season.

-The 1981-82 Coach was Gord MacBeth(1981-82), R.S.
-47GP-10W-36L-1T and for the second year in-a-row the team did not make the playoffs.
+The 1981-82 Coach was Gord MacBeth and for the second year in-a-row, the third for the franchise, the team did not make the playoffs.
 Up until this point in time, this was the only instance of the franchise failing to make the playoffs in two consecutive years.

-The next year Vern Dye would be appointed General Manager who found a new Coach in Murray Lawrence(1982-83), R.S.
-56GP-35W-20L-1T -- P.O.
-7GP-3W-4L
+The next year 1982-83 Ray Williment Sr. was President and Owner.
+Vern Dye would be appointed General Manager who found a new Coach in Murray Lawrence.
+The team made the playoffs but, bowed out in a, hard fought, quarterfinals.

-Carl & Ivy Enemark & Bud Russell
+Owners -Carl & Ivy Enemark & Bud Russell

 Vernon Lakers Logo 1980-89

-Carl Enemark of Enemark & Campbell Realty along with his wife Ivy & Bud Russell (he is named co-owner in the 1983-84 program but, not in the 1984-85 program) purchase the Lakers from Ray Williment and Group after the 1981-82 season.
+Carl Enemark of "Enemark & Campbell Realty" along with his wife Ivy along with Bud Russell purchase the Lakers from Ray Williment Sr. and Group after the 1981-82 season.

-Enemark would sell the Vernon Lakers to Mel Lis after the 1985-86 season.
+The Enemamarks would sell the Vernon Lakers to Mel Lis after the 1985-86 season.

-After being involved with the franchise, during it's three different decades of excistence, Vern Dye would no longer be a part of it.
-If it were not for Vern Dye, I beleive, this team would not have lasted to this point in time.
-He put his heart, soul and money into the club to keep it going, Thanks Vern!!!
+If it were not for Vern Dye, I beleive, this team would never have lasted to this point in time.
+He put his heart, soul and money into the club to keep it going, acting in many roles including Owner, General Manager, Coach and Billet.
+He also served as PRegular Season dent and Vice PRegular Season dent for the League, Thanks Vern!!!

 BURNABY, BC - February 11th, 2009 - British Columbia Hockey League founder Vern Dye will be recognized for his many years of service to Junior A hockey in British Columbia by having the league's Most Valuable Player trophy named in his honour.
-Article can be found here .
+Article can be found HERE.

 Top

-Mel Lis
+Owner - Mel Lis

 Vernon Lakers Logo 1990-95

-Mel Lis of Lis Equipment Rental Ltd., purchased the Lakers from the Enemarks and Bud Russell after the 1985-86 season.
+Mel Lis, of "Lis Equipment Rental Ltd.", purchased the Lakers from the Enemarks and Bud Russell? after the 1985-86 season.

 Mel Lis would take on the role of Owner, President and General Manager for the next seven years.